-- Adults are provided with guidance about the safe storage, movement, lifting and erection of equipment. - When adults need to reach up to store equipment or to change light bulbs they are provided with safe equipment to work at height e.g. stepladders. - All warning signs are clear and in appropriate languages. - Adults do not remain in the building on their own or leave on their own after dark. - The sickness of staff and their involvement in accidents is recorded.
+- St Joseph's Out of School Club complies with manual handling regulations 1992, amended 2002. - Adults are provided with guidance about the safe storage, movement, lifting and erection of large pieces of equipment. - When adults need to reach up to store equipment or to change light bulbs they are provided with safe equipment to do so. - All warning signs are clear and in appropriate languages. - Adults do not remain in the building on their own or leave on their own after dark. - The sickness of staff and their involvement in accidents is recorded.
 The records are reviewed termly to identify any issues that need to be addressed.